DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/HPC_NodeStampede3.md

 # Stampede3 Nodes

 The execution system on TACC used in this training module is **Stampede3**.
-You can learn more about this system on the TACC documentation: [Stampede3 User Guide](https://docs.tacc.utexas.edu/hpc/stampede3/)
 - **Login Nodes**
     - The Stampede3 login nodes are Intel Xeon Platinum 8468 "Sapphire Rapids" (SPR) nodes, each with 96 cores on two sockets (48 cores/socket) with 250 GB of DDR.
     - These nodes are used for job testing and submittal, not for computation.